 “I’ve lived in Houston and San Antonio,” Jasti said.
 “I will say Austin probably has the best in (gluten-free) restaurants.”

 She said Austin restaurants do a good job of asking her if eating gluten-free is due to an allergy or preference.
 According to Jasti, in other cities, restaurants often assume the latter.
 Jasti said even the slightest amount of cross-contamination can evoke painful symptoms.

 Jasti must take precautions to ensure her food has not come in contact with gluten throughout the preparation process.
 Employees have to change their gloves and clean off preparation surfaces to ensure her food is safe to eat.

 Thai Fresh is a local Thai restaurant that houses a gluten-free bakery.
-Jam Sanichat is the owner of Thai Fresh and Gati, a vegan ice cream truck.
-Sanichat is allergic to wheat, so Thai Fresh bakery initially began phasing flour out of their recipes before becoming completely gluten-free to avoid cross-contamination.
+Jam Sanitchat is the owner of Thai Fresh and Gati, a vegan ice cream truck.
+Sanitchat is allergic to wheat, so Thai Fresh bakery initially began phasing flour out of their recipes before becoming completely gluten-free to avoid cross-contamination.

-“All the bakers we have hired were motivated to make gluten-free and vegan items,” Sanichat said.
+“All the bakers we have hired were motivated to make gluten-free and vegan items,” Sanitchat said.

 Students are already limited by the food options available on campus, but gluten allergies complicate the matter further, Jasti said.
 Chick-fil-A is one of the few places on campus that she can eat, so when she is off-campus, she opts for alternative options to avoid growing bored with her typical options.